 9. Export All Posts Filed in a Category

 WordPress has handy tools to import and export your WordPress data into XML files.
 This allows users to move their content from one site to another.
 However, sometimes you may want to export all posts filed for particular categories.

 Simply go to Tools → Export and then click on Posts.

 WordPress will now display export options.
-You can select a category, author, and even a date range to export your WordPress posts.
+To export your WordPress posts, you can select a category, author, and even a date range.
 Choose the category you want to export and then click on download export file button.
 WordPress will prepare an XML file in WordPress export format and send it to your browser for download.

 You can then visit Tools → Import on another WordPress site to import these posts.

 You can only export one category at a time.
-If you want to export multiple categories then you will have to repeat the process for each category.
+If you want to export multiple categories, you will have to repeat the process for each category.

-Categories are a powerful tool and using them efficiently can help you as well as your readers a lot.
-Users will be able to find the content that interests them more easily which means they will spend more time on your site.
-Let us know your favorite plugins and tips to manage categories on your WordPress site in the comments below.
+Categories are a powerful tool and using them efficiently can help you and your readers a lot.
+Users will be able to find the content that interests them more easily, which means they will spend more time on your site.
+In the comments below, let us know your favorite plugins and tips to manage categories on your WordPress site.